 Richard Branson chimed in, saying that the show is for all kinds of people with different businesses and backgrounds.

 The comment still hung in the air, however, for the rest of the pitch.
 Would a man ever call another man a gold digger?
 It’s a term that’s extremely gendered, suggesting a vapid, conniving woman who pursues money and material wealth through any available opportunity.
-Kim was there seeking an investment in her business; she never deserved to have a dismissive phrase applied to her to minimize her wants and desires, which were valid and exactly the reason inventors go on Shark Tank.
+Kim was there seeking an investment in her business; she never deserved to have a dismissive phrase applied to her to minimise her wants and desires, which were valid and exactly the reason inventors go on Shark Tank.